 Children should wear comfortable clothes that they can move around in and good sturdy shoes they can play in without hurting their feet.

-Campers will also be asked to bring a swimsuit and towel on days they go to the swimming pool.
+Campers will also be asked to bring a swimsuit and towel on days they go to the Splash Park.

 All campers should bring sunscreen and a lunch daily.

 Toys, radios, money and other personal items should be left at home so they do not become misplaced or damaged.

 If my child attends four camps, why don’t they get four t-shirts?

 The cost of the t-shirt is not included in camp registration.
 T-shirts are provided as a courtesy from the National Museum of Nuclear Science & History Foundation.
 Camp staff have found that matching t-shirts helps to easily locate and identify Science is Everywhere summer campers during field trips.
 Also, t-shirts are a method of publicly recognizing camp sponsors and provide campers a memento of their science summer camp experience.

 Can I stay with my child during camp?

 Most children do just fine without a parent present; however, parents are welcome to stay with their child if they feel their child has special needs or would be uncomfortable if their parents didn’t stay.
 Please keep in mind that all the camp staff have experience and an interest in working with children and will strive to make science summer camp the best experience possible for your child.
 If an issue or concern should arise with your child, the Instructor or Camp Coordinator will call a parent.
 In helping your child to have a successful experience, parents need to be aware that their child may be the only child with a parent accompanying them.
 Children are usually much more independent with their exploration and creativity when parents afford them the opportunity to learn on their own with their peers.

 Why do you take the campers to the Splash Park?